co-ment/comt/README.md

 This is version 2.6, the last one of the 2.x branch.

-We don't intend to do further development on it, except fo bug fixes.

 If you're interested in the project, either as a user or a potential contributor, we recommend you try the upcoming 3.0 releases.